mathisbot/beskar-os/README.md

 ## Architecture

 This repository is a mono-repo.
-You will find two major components :
+You will find three major components :

 - Bootloader
+- Hyperdrive (utilities)
 - Kernel

 Please refer to their READMEs for more information.

 ## TO-DOs

-- APIC [WIP]
-- HPET [WIP]
 - Process [WIP]
+- IO APIC [WIP]
 - User mode
+- USB
 - Storage
-- USB
 - FADT
 - Optimizations
 - Stabilization